rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/_index.md

 weight: 3040
 ---

-Within Rancher, you can setup load balancers and ingress controllers to redirect service requests.
+Within Rancher, you can set up load balancers and ingress controllers to redirect service requests.

 ## Load Balancers

 After you launch an application, the app is only available within the cluster.
 It can't be reached from outside the cluster.

-If you want your applications to be externally accessible, you must add a load balancer or ingress to your cluster Load balancers create a gateway for external connections to access your cluster, provided that the user knows the load balancer's IP address and the application's port number.
+If you want your applications to be externally accessible, you must add a load balancer or ingress to your cluster.
+Load balancers create a gateway for external connections to access your cluster, provided that the user knows the load balancer's IP address and the application's port number.

 Rancher supports two types of load balancers: